-The first thing you need to know about getting travel insurance is to never take the word of a travel agent, airline or tour operator that the policy they are offering is the cheapest available.
-You should do some research first, and second, don’t let them sweet talk you into buying a policy with more features than you need.
-Only buy what you need, and never pay more than you should.
+The first thing you need to know about getting cheaper travel insurance is to never take the word of a travel agent, airline or tour operator that the policy they are offering is the cheapest available.
+You should do some research first, and second, don’t let them sweet talk you into buying a travel insurance policy with more features than you need.
+Only buy cheap travel insurance you need, and never pay more than you should.

 To elaborate on the point above, some insurance companies will try to convince you that you need this or that, so to avoid such predicament decide what type of cover you need and use that criteria when making comparisons and searching for deals.
 And while you are looking, read between the lines because what may seem like a cheap deal may be more expensive than you think.